Skip to Main Content

 6. Have students engage in a real-world related skill, such as writing a review, writing a report, etc.

-If you do want to keep using traditional quizzes in Moodle, there are a few tweaks that could make it slightly more difficult for students to share answers.
+If you want to keep using traditional quizzes in Moodle, there are a few tweaks that could make it more difficult for students to share answers.
 Do the following:

-1. Change when correct answers are revealed: Moodle's default setting is to let students see all the complete answers as soon as they finish their quiz attempt.
-To change this, go to quiz settings, under review options.
-Uncheck all the options in the first three columns, making it so results and correct answers are not revealed until after the quiz is closed.
+1. Change when correct answers are revealed: Moodle's default setting is to let students see the complete answers as soon as they finish their quiz attempt.
+To change this, go to quiz settings, located under review options.
+Uncheck all the options in the columns, making it so results and correct answers are not revealed until after the quiz is closed.

-3. Question Bank: You can set up a bank of questions so that students are asked different questions.
-This is much more work for the faculty, and can be less fair for students if there is varying difficulty in the questions.
+2. Question Bank: You can set up a bank of questions so that students are asked different questions.
+This is more work for faculty and can be less fair for students if there is varying difficulty in the questions.

 Earlham College • 801 National Road West • Richmond, Indiana 47374-4095